matzemathics/nemo-doc/src/content/docs/reference/builtins.md

 that starts at the given index and extends to the end of the string.
 Optionally, the length of the substring can be supplied via a third parameter.
 - `STRAFTER`: takes two string parameters A and B, and returns the substring of A that follows the first occurrence of B in A. For example, `STRAFTER("3.14",".")` is `"14"`.
 - `STRBEFORE`: takes two string parameters A and B, and returns the substring of A that ends before the first occurrence of B in A. For example, `STRBEFORE("3.14",".")` is `"3"`.
-- `STRREV`: return the input string with its characters in reverse order.
+- `STRREV`: returns the input string with its characters in reverse order.
 - `COMPARE`: compares two strings alphabetically.
 The result is `-1` if the first string is alphabetically before the second, `1` if it is after, and `0` if they are equal.
 - `STRSTARTS`: checks if the string given as the first parameter starts with the string given as second parameter
 - `STRENDS`: checks if the string given as the first parameter ends with the string given as the second parameter